First-time contributors#

 Requirements#

 All first-time contributors to Plone must follow the contributing requirements described in Contributing to Plone.
+Do this step now.
+If you skip this step, then your contribution can't be accepted.

 For Plone Google Summer of Code (GSoC) applicants, you must also follow both our and its program guidelines.